thetomcoffee/learningdart/README.md

 }
 ```

 An Iterable is like a lazy list that get calculated on the fly.
 Using `async*` returns a stream, using `sync*` returns a List.

-Exmaple of calling a Generator:
+Example of calling a Generator:

 ```Dart
 void test() {